lampmantech/behaving.trytond/README.rst

 `http://github.com/lampmantech/trytond_scenari <http://github.com/lampmantech/trytond_scenari>`_

-This module provides scenario testing for trytond using behave BDD (Behaviour Driven Development), and for loading trytond database information and code using BDD.
+This package provides scenario testing for trytond using behave and behaving BDD (Behaviour Driven Development), and for loading trytond database data and code using BDD.
 The module is a work-in-progress.

 Behaviour Driven Development allows us to refactor the scenarios in Tryton's doctests, to provide easy-to-use templates for end-users to carry out the major tasks of Tryton.
-By migrating doctest scenarios to trytond_scenari, the testing moves from the developer into the hands of the end-user.
+By migrating doctest scenarios to behave scenari, the testing moves from the developer into the hands of the end-user.
 At the same time, duplication of code is eliminated.

 Tests are contained is textual feature files written in a domain specific natural language with a Gherkin syntax, in the files:
-``features/*.feature``
+``src/behaving/tests/features/*/*.feature``

-The steps of the language draw on the Python definitions in:
+The steps of the domain language draw on the Python definitions in:
-``features/steps/*.py``
+``src/behaving/tests/features/steps/*.py``

 For modularity, there is a local python module of undecorated Python code:
-``features/steps/support/``
+``src/behaving/tests/features/steps/support/``

 trytond_scenari is inspired by OpenERPScenario:
 `https:///github.com/camptocamp/oerpscenario/ <https:///github.com/camptocamp/oerpscenario/>`_